DoSomething/gateway/README.md

 ### Laravel Authentication
 A Laravel user provider is also included to configure Laravel's built-in authentication to validate against Northstar instead of your local database.
-After configuring the API above, register the included user provider in the `boot` method of your `AuthServiceProvider`:
+After configuring the client above, register the included user provider in the `boot` method of your `AuthServiceProvider`:

 ```php